-We assign the Contact to the default Reseller.
-You can create a new one if you want, but for a simple setup the default Reseller is sufficient.
-Select the Reseller and enter the contact details (at least an Email is required), then press Save.
+Click on Create Contact to create a new Contact.

+Select the required Reseller and enter the contact details (at least an Email is required), then press Save.

 You will be redirected back to the Customer form.
-The newly created Contact is selected by default now, so you only have to select a Billing Profile.
-Again you can create a new one on the fly, but we will go with the default profile for now.
-Select it and press Save.
+The newly created Contact is selected by default now, so only select a Billing Profile and press Save.

 You will now see your first Customer in the list.
-Hover over the customer and click Details to view the details.
+Hover over the customer and click Details to make extra configuration if necessary.

-5.2 Creating a Subscriber
+6.3 Creating a Subscriber

-In your Customer details view, click on the Subscribers row, then click the Create Subscriber.
+In your Customer details view, click on the Subscribers row, then click Create Subscriber.